-"Adventure gives me a sense of vitality, intensity, energy and most importantly the deep connection with nature."
+"Adventure gives me a sense of vitality, intensity, energy, and, most importantly, the deep connection with nature."

 Last summer, I was stuck in Europe.
-I live in the Middle East but because of COVID, I wasn't able to go back to Qatar after my expedition in Siberia at Baikal Lake earlier in march.
+I live in the Middle East but because of COVID, I wasn't able to go back to Qatar after my expedition in Siberia at Baikal Lake earlier in March.
 So I spent the summer with my parents in the south of France and decided to make the most of it.

-After several cycling and running adventures in France, I accepted to join a relay team to swim across the English Channel.
+After several cycling and running adventures in France, I [decided] to join a relay team to swim across the English Channel.
 Perfect training for my solo swim (non-wetsuit) next year.
-I started to train in the Mediterranean Sea but I realized that it would be great to do some training sessions in cold water before heading to the UK.
-My adventure partner Steven Le Hyaric and I decided to go to Norway.
-To the Lofoten Island, to be precise.
+I started to train in the Mediterranean Sea, but I realized that it would be great to do some training sessions in cold water before heading to the UK.
+My adventure partner, Steven Le Hyaric, and I decided to go to Norway.
+To the Lofoten Island to be precise.
 It has always been a dream of mine to go there because it is the perfect destination for trail running and swimming.

 The next evening, we finally arrived at Svolvaer, a city of Lofoten Island.
 The coastal and mountain scenery became more and more beautiful.
 One of the most spectacular places to explore.
 I managed to do a couple of dips in the cold water (around 10 degrees Celsius).
-Unfortunately, I didn't manage to properly swim (too cold, even if it looked extremely warm for Norwegian people) but it was a good way to acclimatize.
+Unfortunately, I didn't manage to swim properly (too cold, even if it looked extremely warm for Norwegian people), but it was a good way to acclimatize.

 We did a couple of hikes and arrived in Reinebringen.
 Speechless, amazing, stunning, I don't have words to describe the midnight sun at the top of Reinebringen and another one at the beautiful island of Senja (seal trail).
 Another highlight of the trip was to sleep at Kvalvika beach.
 It is a short technical hike to get there.
-We were so used to taking our bikes with us, that we didn't really think about how exhausting it will be to carry them along the way.
-It took us two hours and has demanded the utmost of us.
+We were so used to taking our bikes with us that we didn't really think about how exhausting it will be to carry them along the way.
+It took us two hours and demanded the utmost of us.
 But it was worth it.

 After all, 2020 is the year of the most unexpected things and we learned to enjoy the unplanned.
 We felt like the luckiest people in the world, especially in those difficult times.